-Durham Castle is the ancient palace of the Prince Bishops of Durham and lies at the northern end of Palace Green opposite the cathedral.
+Durham Castle was the ancient palace of the Prince Bishops of Durham and lies at the northern end of Palace Green opposite the Durham Cathedral.
 It is situated on the site of a fortress built to the orders of William the Conqueror on his return from Scotland in 1072.

 The older and greater part of the castle is situated around a courtyard to the west of the keep.
 The courtyard is entered from the gatehouse near to the site of the castle moat.

 Hall and Kitchen

 Passing through the castle gatehouse into the courtyard, the imposing keep is seen to the right while to the left is the thirteenth and fourteenth century Great Hall of the west wing built by Bishop Anthony Bek (1284-1311) and Bishop Thomas Hatfield (1345-1381).
 The nearest part of this building includes a five hundred year old kitchen built by Bishop Fox around 1500.

 Fox’s coat of arms can be seen in the Tudor style woodwork of the adjacent hatch in the buttery and depict a pelican piercing its breast to feed its young.
 Coats of arms associated with various other Prince Bishops of Durham can be seen throughout the castle.

 Most of the Great Hall building is occupied by the impressive dining hall of Bishop Bek which is about 100 feet long and 45 feet high.
 It serves as the dining hall for University College Durham and compares very well with those of Christchurch, Oxford and Trinity College, Cambridge.

 Inside, the western and northern wings of the castle are adjoined by the Black Staircase of Bishop Cosin.
 Dating from 1662 it is one of the most impressive staircases of its time in England.